pascuale2/EPMath/README.md

 With its well-documented API and contribution guidelines, EPMath is perfect for developers of all levels.

 So why wait?
-Empower your next project with the power of math - install EPMath today!"
+Empower your next project with the power of math

-## Contribution Guidelines
+## 🤝 Contributing
-We welcome contributions to the development of the `EPMath` Library.
+Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/pascuale2/EPMath/issues).
-Please follow the coding standards used in the existing code and the coding covention for C# and include appropriate tests with your changes.
+ - Contributions must follow the [C# coding convention](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)

-## License
+## ⭐ Show your support

-The EPMath Library is released under the MIT License.
+Give a ⭐️ if this project helped you!